karthiksubbaiah14-debug/PowerBI-Procurement-Intelligence-Dashboard/README.md

 ​**Actionable Next Steps:**: * Actively pursue vendor diversification and alternate sourcing to reduce reliance on Precision Metals.
 ​Explore low-cost suppliers like Micer Ltd. for cost-saving opportunities.
 ​Align future procurement budgets around the consistent demand peaks observed in Q2 and Q4.
-​Would you like me to help draft a short introductory paragraph for this repository to help hook recruiters and hiring managers when they land on the page?